-A woman who f*cks like a man is a woman who is unapologetic about getting hers.
+A woman has every right to be unapologetic about getting hers.
 Unfortunately, to much of the world, her way of life is synonymous with promiscuity.

 Like many other aspects of black culture, labels like "hoe," "thot," and whatever other degrading terminology is used to reference sexually free women these days, have been normalized to dehumanize black women.
 These inaccurate generalizations of sexualized women humanize cruel acts committed against women of color, including rape and sexual abuse.

 Stereotypes like "the jezebel" have evolved to fit our modern day perception of a "hoe" and holistic images of "the good girl" have been reinvented over time to fit into the repressed box of pop culture.

 The common ideology among our generation is: "I'll respect a woman, but a hoe ain't got nothing coming."
 This way of thinking echoes a cultural belief that dehumanizes groups of blacks women to justify, build tolerance, and perpetuate the cycle of disrespect and abuse.

 We continue to box black women into these roles through the power of our words and mindsets.
 Meanwhile, we fail to recognize that in this spirit, we're keeping the same energy of the masters who enslaved our ancestors.

 The suppression of women's sexuality was no accident, as men have long known the power of p*ssy.
 They remain as eager as ever to mute our most divine right to it.
 On the contrary, women who antagonize other women for their wayward ways have underestimated or fear the power of the p*ssy and the exponential power derived from firmly standing in your right to exist as a sexual being.